caleb531/personal-website/src/routes/privacy-policy/+page.md

 ### Sharing Features

 Some of my apps (like [Expressions][expressions]) have sharing features that work by uploading your content to this website's server.
-This content never leaves the server and is only used to enable this sharing functionality to function.
+This content remains on the server and is only stored when you use features like this.
+If you have shared data you wish to delete, please [contact me][contact].

+[contact]: /contact/
 [expressions]: https://projects.calebevans.me/expressions/

 ### Analytics